tdd-in-our-dna/unit-testing-best-practices/README.md

 the invoking controller/service which has a clock can inject the date as the method parameter.
 The tests for domain model can inject the date object directly.

+## Session-10: 90% Solitary and 10% Sociable unit tests

+Weather Forecasting App is used to show weather conditions for given location.

+WeatherForecastTestV1, WeatherForecastTestV2 show different versions of tests.
+1. WeatherForecastTestV1 has unit tests which are Solitary (Mockist Approach)
+2. WeatherForecastTestV2 has unit tests which are Sociable (Classist Approach)
+3. WeatherForecastTestV3 has unit tests with around 90% Solitary and 10% Sociable

+Unit Tests in combination of Solitary & Sociable provide more robustness and reliability.

 #### Unit Testing Best Practices reviewed:
 - Simplified assertions
 - Handling Time Interactions